 His silence said it all.

 Such bitter, bitter jealousy, so much bitterer now than it had been on the day she had come to Lanling begging for help.
-Even then the sight of Jin Zixuan’s concern for Wei Wuxian had hurt her deeply, for she knew that Wei Wuxian had asked for none of it, that his status was more of a burden to him than anything else.
-And now in the aftermath of near-war, after her own brother had had to stab Wei Wuxian, she still found it in herself to grieve.
+Even then her envy of Jin Zixuan’s concern for Wei Wuxian had shamed her deeply, for she knew that Wei Wuxian had asked for none of it, that his status was more of a burden to him than anything else.
+And now in the aftermath of near-war, after her own brother had had to stab Wei Wuxian, she still found it in herself to be maudlin over it all.

 She was such a silly girl.
 A silly girl in her mother’s armory, watching her show the precious collection of blades and bows she had amassed over the years; a silly girl in front of her father, who looked at the honey-scented child before him as if he were his own.